 Carnaby's Black Cockatoo ecology Carnaby's Black Cockatoos are a very mobile species with movements throughout the year determined by nesting and feeding needs.
 From late summer to winter the cockatoos live in higher rainfall coastal or near coastal areas in large flocks.
 July is the beginning of the move back out to the Wheatbelt in search of suitable nesting hollows in Salmon Gum and Wandoo trees.
-The nesting season lasts from late winter through spring and into early summer

-A chick in the nest when the cycle begins again.
+The nesting season lasts from late winter through spring and into early summer when the cycle begins again.